build2-community/build2-lockfile/README.md

 developer and CI run builds against the same packages.
 Without one, `bdep sync` resolves the latest versions that satisfy the declared constraints, which can differ over time.
-The `lockfile` build2 package enforces pinned versions on every build by re-configuring any package that has drifted from its recorded version before the build proceeds.
+The `lockfile` build2 package enforces pinned versions on every (explicit) build by re-configuring any package that has drifted from its recorded version before the build proceeds.

 ## About this workspace